mikailakar/MicroServices/README.md

 # MicroServices

 This project is a microservices-based architecture implemented using .NET 8 and Entity Framework Core.
-The solution consists of three services: UserService, ProductService, and OrderService.
-Each service is responsible for its own domain and communicates with the others using HTTP APIs.
+The solution consists of three micro-services: UserService, ProductService, and OrderService.
+MainService handle interactions between these services using HTTP APIs where each is responsible for its own domain.

 ## Services